 Enclose poem titles (short, not epic) in quotation marks, roman type.
 For long poetic works, use italics.

-The College's official Policies and Procedures are available online.
+The College's official policies are available online.
 P&P is acceptable in informal written correspondence.

-Do not hyphenate prefixes, generally, but hyphenate when the adjacent letters are duplicated, or the prefix stands alone and when necessary to avoid confusion with other words.
+Do not hyphenate prefixes, generally, but hyphenate when the adjacent letters are duplicated, or the prefix stands alone, and when necessary to avoid confusion with other words.
 When in doubt, it is never wrong to keep a hyphen to avoid misleading or puzzling forms (e.g., re-cover versus recover, un-ionized versus unionized).
-See also, Chicago 7.85 for “Hyphenation guide for compounds and words formed with prefixes.”

 Note: When the second element consists of more than one word, use an en dash, not a hyphen: